vykhand/spark-vagrant/README.md

   * [Apache spark 1.3.1 prebuilt for Hadoop 2.4+](https://spark.apache.org/downloads.html)
   * [Anaconda Python Scientific Distribution 2.2.0 with Python 2.7](http://continuum.io/downloads#all)

+The box is based on default Vagrant chef/centos65 image that can be taken from [here](https://atlas.hashicorp.com/chef/boxes/centos-6.5).

 ## Other configuration

 The box configures the following ports: